A wildfire in the Grand Canyon has destroyed dozens of structures, including lodge

 HEINSIUS: Thank you, Ailsa.

-NPR transcripts are created on a rush deadline by an NPR contractor.
-This text may not be in its final form and may be updated or revised in the future.
+NPR transcripts are created on a rush deadline.
+This text may not be in its final form and may be updated or revised.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.